Skip to main content

 This can be done either through the API or a webhook.
 There is a great article in our resource center here regarding webhooks.
 Essentially you would set up an alert anytime a merchant account status changed.

-alertTriggers - this determines which resource and event will trigger a webhook.
+alertTriggers determines which resource and event will trigger a webhook.
 In the case of a webhook that notifies your server when a new Merchant's boarding status updates to (Successfully) Boarded the API resource is merchant (resource 9) and the event is merchant.boarded.

 What reason should I give clients who's transaction is declined?